Harry Pearce: Personal Life

-Dimitri tries to save her but it's too late.
-Calum asks Dimitri and Erin allow Harry to be alone with Ruth leaving Harry grieving, holding her.

-Before he leaves he kisses her goodbye.

-At the very end of the episode Harry visits the memorial naming every MI5 officer he has lost which now includes Ruth's name.
-He then returns to MI5 to work and Section D continues.

-Honours

-In Series 6, Episode 3, Harry receives a letter from 10 Downing Street, informing him that The Queen wished to bestow a knighthood upon him.
-He already held a CBE, the honour immediately below that of the Knight Commander of the Order of the British Empire he now holds.

 Reception

-This character is considered by many fans to be the pillar of the show, providing both a backbone to the team and is often the cause of many of the comic relief situations present in the series, most notably in his exchanges during series 1 with Jools Siviter, played by Hugh Laurie.
+This character was considered by many fans to be the pillar of the show, providing both a backbone to the team and was often the cause of many of the comic relief situations present in the series, most notably in his exchanges during series 1 with Jools Siviter, played by Hugh Laurie.
 Another comic theme includes Harry getting annoyed every time someone would enter his office without knocking.
 This grew so much that in the series three finale, when Ruth came to warn him that something was wrong, Harry guessed it because she had knocked.

-He is well respected by his colleagues.
-He has thus far survived four cliffhangers where it appears he is about to be killed (series 2, series 4, series 7 and series 9) and the tenth series is a plotline that revolves around Harry; his past and his relationship with Ruth.
+He is well respected by his colleagues and survives four cliffhangers where it appears he is about to be killed (series 2, series 4, series 7 and series 9) and the tenth series is a plotline that revolves around Harry; his past and his relationship with Ruth.

-He is the only character to have appeared in every single episode in the show.
+He was the only character to have appeared in every single episode in the show.

 Benji Wilson of The Daily Telegraph in describing Harry and Ruth's relationship commented that "(Ruth's) scenes with Peter Firth, another fine player, have become self-contained little bubbles of weltschmerz within every recent episode".